Coordination Event Detection and Initiator Identification in Time Series Data: Methods

-Equation \ref{eq:localvglobal} formalizes our intuition that leaders consistently move outside of the spatial extent ($\mathrm{corr}_{p}$), or the distribution of velocity over the population ($\mathrm{corr}_{v}$).
+$\mathrm{corr}_{\bullet}$ formalizes our intuition that leaders consistently move outside of the spatial extent ($\mathrm{corr}_{p}$), or the distribution of velocity over the population ($\mathrm{corr}_{v}$).
 By comparing the global vs. local correlation in rank ordering, we measure the stability of the global ranking is over time.

-Equation \ref{eq:domainvdomain} measures the relationship between higher-order graph structure (centrality) and simple time series features.
-Using this measure, we can gain a better understand the high-level aspects of initiating coordination.
+$\mathrm{corr}_{\bullet, \bullet}$ measures the relationship between higher-order graph structure and simple time series features.
+Using this measure, we can gain a better understanding of the high-level aspects of initiating coordination.
 For example, we see whether changing velocity ($\mathrm{corr}_{v, pr}$), or position ($\mathrm{corr}_{p, pr}$) within the group is correlated with network rank position.